meaningfy-ws/cm2shacl/README.md

 ## 🧪 Evaluation

 We evaluated CM2SHACL's effectiveness by applying it to the TED mapping suites and validating the generated SHACL shapes against RDF data.
+The evaluatation results are placed in evaluation folder.
+To reproduce the results, you can run:

 - **Default Mode** (without closed shapes):